harsh-bothra/Bheem/README.md

 6. AMASS
 7. Subfinder
 8. Assetfinder
-9. Chaos Client
+9. JSScan
 10. FavFreak
 11. Waybackurls
 12. Gau
 13. Parallel
 14. asnip
-15. ffuf
+15. dirsearch
 16. gowitness
 17. subjack
-18. smuggler
+18. CORS Scanner
 19. git-hound
+20. Shuffledns
+21. Massdns

-~ A lot of other onliners and tools to be added.
+~ Other onliners and tools to be added.

+# PR Notes

+1. If there is any GO Version/Path related issues, please do not create a PR for it.
+2. Please create a PR for the Feature Request.
+3. If there is any missing part in ``install.sh`` please create a PR for it.
+4. For specific tool related issue such as installation for `X` tool used by Bheem is not successful, please do not create a PR for it.
+As this issue is required to be Raise to the specific Tool Owner.

 # Future Plans/Under Development

 _1. Adding Directory Enumeration_
-2. Adding Subdomain Bruteforcing
+_2. Adding Subdomain Bruteforcing_
 _3. Adding HTTP Desync Scanner_
 4. Adding Vulnerable Software & Exploit Suggester
-5. Adding Oneline Scanner for CORS, CRLF & Other Vectors _6.
-Adding Visual Recon_
+5. Adding Oneline Scanner for _CORS_, CRLF & Other Vectors
+6. Adding Visual Recon

 # Special Thanks